FlaAI/hugo/content/post/2_Leakage_and Privacy_at_Inference_Time/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Leakage of data from publicly available ML models is an area of growing significance since it can draw on multiple sources of data, potentially including users’ sensitive data.
+summary: Leakage of data from publicly available ML models is an area of growing significance since it can draw on multiple sources of data, including users’ sensitive data.

 # Link this post with a project
 projects: []